 This report analyses Greek legislation in a number of sectors and identifies about 350 legal provisions which could be removed or amended to lift regulatory barriers to competition.
 The work undertaken in the project has involved the review of over 1 200 pieces of legislation in these sectors of the economy, using the OECD Competition Assessment Toolkit.
 The analysis of the legislation and of the Greek sectors has been complemented by research into international experience and consultation with stakeholders from the public and private sectors.
 The OECD has developed recommendations to remove or modify the provisions in order to be less restrictive for suppliers and consumers, while still achieving Greek policy makers’ initial objectives.
 If these recommendations are implemented, benefits to consumers in Greece and to the Greek economy should arise in all sectors.
 Throughout this report, the authors identify the sources of those benefits and, where possible, provide quantitative estimates.

 Greece had the 14th highest tax wedge among the 35 OECD member countries in 2016.
 The country had the 15th highest position in 2015.
 The average single worker in Greece faced a tax wedge of 40.2% in 2016 compared with the OECD average of 36.0%.

 This new OECD series aims to highlight the latest data in selected countries, to explain their health care systems and to provide key information in a clear and concise way.
 Each country snapshot highlights the most pertinent issues, be it smoking, obesity, surgical interventions, consumption of antibiotics, physicians density, etc., with the help of key statistics and are followed by brief policy recommendations.

-The Greek government and the OECD are working together to assess the costs and benefits of regulations restricting competition in the tourism, retail trade, food processing and construction materials sectors and to propose specific recommendations for change.
+The Greek government and the OECD have worked together to assess the costs and benefits of regulations restricting competition in the tourism, retail trade, food processing and construction materials sectors and to propose specific recommendations for change.